Limesack/LFORBIT.github.io/README.md

 ## System
-By combining JavaScript, HTML and WebAudio CSound we have created an interactive musical solar system called “LFOrbit”.
-The planets in the system orbit around a centre, and each planet is mapped to modulate different parameters in CSound.
-By clicking on a planet, the user can change the velocity of the planet’s movement, which in return changes the speed of the modulation.
+By combining JavaScript, HTML and WebAudio CSound we have created an interactive musical solar system we've named “LFOrbit”.
+The planets in the system orbit around a sun, and each planet is mapped to modulate different parameters in CSound.
+By dragging a planet the user can change the velocity plants orbit around the centre, which in return changes the speed of the modulation in CSound.

-The system functions by passing x and y coordinates of the planets from JavaScript into CSound and using them as k-rate variables there.
-This is done by passing data through channels from JavaScript into CSound and defining them as variables.
-The raw output from the coordinates themselves are not necessarily that useful for use in CSound opcodes, so we have normalized the data into reasonable values for the instruments to function correctly.
+The system functions by passing X and Y coordinates of the planets from JavaScript into CSound and using them as k-rate variables.
+The raw output from the coordinates themselves are not necessarily that useful for use in CSound opcodes, so we often normalized the data into reasonable values for the instruments to function correctly or scaled them accordingly.

 ```CSound